oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 #### Remove unneeded boilerplate

 Delete all the files in the `components` directory.
 You can also delete the files found in the `views` directory.
+If your project doesn't have a `views` directory you can add it to the `src` directory.

 #### Update package.json to specify your port